vincesoftware/aws-cdk-iac-serverless/README.md

 ### Disclaimer

+> [!CAUTION]
-This code is a proof of concept.
+> This code is a proof of concept.
 Do NOT use this code in production, but feel free to be inspired by it or scoff at it.
+>

-Some of the code, quite frankly, is somewhat embarrassing.
+> Some of the code, quite frankly, is somewhat embarrassing...

 ## Prerequisites